 Plan ways to help children develop specific skills through project work.

 - Create opportunities for the class to work on representation skills.
-For example, different groups can work on turning their field drawings into models of trees.
+For example, different groups can work on turning their field drawings into three-dimensional models of trees.

 - Plan some ways to invite a shy child into class discussions.

 - Plan group activities that give all children chances to discuss their ideas and help each other with tasks.